 Your study plan is all about helping you be more efficient and productive.
 If you find that it’s not working, don’t get discouraged.
 It’s ok to make changes as you figure out what works best for you.

 Leverage tools for creating a study plan

 If keeping a paper and pen schedule is not helpful to you, consider other ways for keeping your studies on track.
-Take advantage of study planner apps, like My Study Planner, available for smart phones and tablets, which can help you manage your study schedules.
-Websites like MyStudyLife.com are also helpful, allowing you to create an account to better organize your study time with to-do lists and calendars.
+Use a calendar app and set reminders when it’s time to start and end your study session.
+There are also a number of study planner apps like My Study Planner and myHomework, which can help you manage your study schedules.